Mike Irving - Macclesfield Web Developer

-Tips for Combatting Form Spam, without having to use Captcha
+Tips for Combatting Form Spam

 Captcha / Image Verification is a great way to combat website form spam, such as bot-generated enquiries that ultimately end up in your inbox.